vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_static_ip.md

 - If either of the client or management networks shares a port group with the public network, you can only specify a static IP address on the public network.
 - If either or both of the client or management networks do not use the same port group as the public network, you can specify a static IP address for the endpoint VM on those networks by using `--client-network-ip` or `--management-network-ip`, or both.
 In this case, you must specify a corresponding gateway address by using `client/management-network-gateway`.
 - If the client and management networks both use the same port group, and the public network does not use that port group, you can set a static IP address for the endpoint VM on either or both of the client and management networks.
-- If you assign a static IP address to the VCH endpoint VM on the client network by setting the `--client-network-ip` option, and you do not specify one of the TLS options, `vic-machine create` uses this address as the Common Name with which to auto-generate trusted CA certificates.
-If you do not specify `--tls-cname`, `--no-tls` or `--no-tlsverify`, two-way TLS authentication with trusted certificates is implemented by default when you deploy the VCH with a static IP address on the client network.
-If you assign a static IP address to the endpoint VM on the client network, `vic-machine create` creates the same certificate and environment variable files as described in the [`--tls-cname` option](tls_auto_certs.md#tls-cname).

-  **IMPORTANT**: If the client network shares a port group with the public network you cannot set a static IP address for the endpoint VM on the client network.
-To assign a static IP address to the endpoint VM you must set a static IP address on the public network by using the `--public-network-ip` option.
-In this case, `vic-machine create` uses the public network IP address as the Common Name with which to auto-generate trusted CA certificates, in the same way as it would for the client network.

-You specify addresses as IPv4 addresses with a network mask.

 **Usage**:
 <pre>